Auseawesome/Auseawesome/README.md

 - 👋 Hi, I’m @Auseawesome
 - 👀 I’m interested in coding and mindustry modding
-- 🌱 I’m currently learning how to use java to mods mindustry
+- 🌱 I’m currently learning how to use json well to mod mindustry
 - 💞️ I’m looking to collaborate on modding mindustry
 - 📫 To reach me email ajthomasbtb@outlook.com